What to do when someone owes you money

 Letter of demand

 A letter of demand is exactly what it sounds like.
 This document is addressed to the debtor and contains your demand for money which belongs to you.
-The most effective letters are succinct and includes the following:
+The most effective letters are succinct and can include the following:

 - The amount owed to you in dollar value;